nadavo/nadavo.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on <a href="https://www.semanticscholar.org/author/Nadav-Oved/1382650252?sort=pub-date">Semantic Scholar</a>.
+You can also find a list of my articles on <a href="https://www.semanticscholar.org/author/Nadav-Oved/1382650252?sort=pub-date">Semantic Scholar</a>.

 {% include base_path %}